Alibaba-NLP/KB-NER/README.md

 `xlmr-large-pretuned-tuned-wiki-full-v4-first_100epoch_1batch_4accumulate_0.000005lr_10000lrrate_mix_monolingual_crf_fast_norelearn_sentbatch_sentloss_withdev_finetune_saving_amz_doc_wiki_v4_sentence_withent_ner30` is the model based on iterative entity retrieval.

-The sentence-retrieval-based models are used for predict entity mentions for the iterative entity retrieval.
+The sentence-retrieval-based models are used to predict entity mentions for the iterative entity retrieval.
 The iterative-entity-retrieval-based models are expected to be stronger than the sentence-retrieval-based models in code-mixed.

 Run:
 ```bash